Battle of the Blackwater

 Though Stannis' army was still split across the Blackwater, victory was now within his grasp.
 Just as quickly as the tide had turned in his favor, however, it was turned again by the sudden appearance of foes on his flanks.
-Unknown to either the attackers or the defenders, the Lannisters and the Tyrells had secured an alliance and Renly's former army has marched from Bitterbridge, uniting with Lord Tywin Lannister's own host in the shadow of the Kingswood.
+Unknown to either the attackers or the defenders, the Tyrells had accepted Tyrion's alliance offer, which was sent with Littlefinger, and Renly's former army has marched from Bitterbridge, uniting with Lord Tywin Lannister's own host in the shadow of the Kingswood.

-Tyrion's wildlings in the Kingswood created a blind spot for Stannis by killing his outriders and scouts, and allowed Tywin to take Stannis's smaller and partially crossed host unaware from the rear.
-Lord Tywin led the right, Mace Tyrell the left, and Randyll Tarly the center, but much of the fighting was done by the vanguard, led by Ser Garlan Tyrell.
+Tyrion's wildlings in the Kingswood created a blind spot for Stannis by killing his outriders and scouts, and allowed the Tyrell's vangaurd to take Stannis's smaller and partially crossed host unaware from the side.
+Lord Tywin led the right, on the north side of the river, Mace Tyrell the left, and Randyll Tarly the center, but much of the fighting was done by the vanguard, led by Ser Garlan Tyrell.

 Garlan dressed in the ornate and unmistakable armor of the late Renly Baratheon, leading to confusion and disorder amongst Stannis' ranks, and even stories that Renly had risen from the dead and fought as a ghost for Joffrey.
 "Renly's shade" slew Guyard Morrigen, who led Stannis's van.

-Divided, surprised, and outnumbered, Stannis' host broke quickly, with many of his lords bannermen switching allegiance mid-battle, proving as fickle to Stannis as they had to the deceased Renly.
-The Bastard of Nightsong led a rearguard action that allowed perhaps two thousand Stannis loyalists, chiefly Florents, to escape, along with Stannis himself on the Lysene galleys which had been left in Blackwater Bay while the rest of the fleet had burned.
+Divided, surprised, and outnumbered, Stannis' host broke quickly, with most of his lords bannermen switching allegiance mid-battle, proving as fickle to Stannis as they had to the deceased Renly.
+The Bastard of Nightsong led a rearguard action that allowed some Stannis loyalists, chiefly Florents, to escape, along with Stannis himself on the Lysene galleys which had been left in Blackwater Bay while the rest of the fleet had burned.

-The captured Stormlords and Reachmen bent the knee to King Joffrey.
+Most of the captured Stormlords and Reachmen bent the knee to King Joffrey.
 With the newly forged Tyrell alliance, the Lannisters now controlled the whole south and west, commanding overwhelming superiority of numbers in the field.
-The end of the war now seems close.
+The end of the war now seemed close.

 Honors and Rewards